zzhangjii/learning-library/ApplicationIntegration-labguide.md

     - Select the *Tracking* option in the popup menu to display the *Business Identifiers For Tracking* dialog.

     - Click the *orderID* field and drag it from the left source panel to the *Tracking Field* cell in the first row of the tracking table at the right.
-NOTE: If you have trouble dragging the *orderID* field, select it, select the top row in the table and then click the red arrowhead icon at the bottom of the dialog:
+NOTE: If you have trouble dragging the *orderID* field, select it, select the top row in the table and then click the arrowhead icon at the bottom of the dialog:

       ![](./media/image35.png)

       Figure 27: Specifying a Tracking Field for an Integration

-    - Click *Save* to record your selection and to close the dialog.
+    - Click *Save* in the lower-right corner to record your selection and to close the dialog.

-    - Click *Save* in the upper-right corner of the main page.
+    - Click *Save* in the upper-right corner of the editing canvas page.

     - Our Create New Order integration is now complete: